luishsr/tiny-exchange/README.md

 # tiny-exchange
-A basic exchange implementation in Rust for a workshop
+A basic exchange implementation in Rust for a workshop event.